Notice: Your browser is not supported or outdated so some features of the site might not be available.

 The SteelSeries Arctis Pro Wireless combine the wireless support of the SteelSeries Arctis 7 Wireless 2017 with the customizability of the SteelSeries Arctis Pro GameDAC, making them jam-packed with features.
 What really sets them apart from other gaming headphones, however, is their swappable dual-battery charging system.
 They also have Bluetooth support so you can channel mix your gaming audio with team chat from your mobile device.

-If you're still looking for gaming headphones, check out our recommendations for the best PS4 gaming headsets.
+If you're still looking for gaming headphones, check out our recommendations for the best PS4 gaming headsets or the best PS5 gaming headsets.

 SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox]

 The SteelSeries Arctis Nova Pro Wireless have an edge over the SteelSeries Arctis Pro Wireless.
 The Arctis Nova Pro deliver audio more consistently and have ANC to help block out an alright amount of background noise.
 Their total battery life is longer, and you can even get these headphones in an Xbox or PlayStation variant, which offers different compatibility with either console.
-However, the original Arctis Pro's mic offers better overall performance.
+However, the original Arctis Pro's mic offers better overall performance in both noise handling and recording quality.

 HyperX Cloud Alpha Wireless

 The SteelSeries Arctis Pro Wireless are more versatile gaming headphones than the HyperX Cloud Alpha Wireless.
-You can use the SteelSeries wired or wirelessly, have a more neutral sound profile, which some users may prefer, and their microphone offers better overall performance.
+You can use the SteelSeries wired or wirelessly, and their microphone offers better overall performance.
 They also support Bluetooth, which is good if you want to receive audio from your smartphone while connected to your PC.
 Their wireless transmitter base has a few different inputs too.
 However, the HyperX are more comfortable, and their continuous battery life is significantly longer.
 Some users have reported that using the companion app's features adds high latency though.

 Sony WH-1000XM4 Wireless